-- Fit bottom of drive links between the 7. teeth in the sprocket in the nose of the guide bar. - 8 Fit chain drive links in to bar groove. - Pull the bar forward until the chain is 9 snug in the groove of the bar.
-Ensure all drive links are in the bar groove. - 10.
-Hold guide bar against the saw frame and install the chain brake. - 11.
-Replace the chain brake nuts and tighten finger tight.
-Once the chain is tensioned, you will need to tighten chain brake nuts.
+- Fit bottom of drive links between the teeth in the sprocket in the nose of the guide bar. - Fit chain drive links in to bar groove.
+Pull the bar forward until the chain is snug - Pull the bar forward until the chain is snug in the groove of the bar.
+Ensure all drive links are in the bar groove. - Inks are in the bar groove.
+Hold guide bar against the saw frame and install the chain brake. - Replace the chain brake nuts and tighten finger tight.
+Once the chain is tensioned you will need to tighten chain brake nuts.